SAM 2017 in Ethiopia - African Microfinance Week

 Creating values for SMEs: A new key role for microfinance?

-The African Microfinance Week (referred to as the SAM, based on the French acronym) is a conference organised by the African networks AMT (African Microfinance Transparency) and MAIN (Microfinance African Institutions Network), and by ADA with the support of the Luxembourg Cooperation.
+The African Microfinance Week (referred to as the SAM, based on the French acronym) is a conference organised by the African networks AMT (African Microfinance Transparency), MAIN (Microfinance African Institutions Network) and AFRACA (African Rural & Agricultural Credit Association) and by ADA with the support of the Luxembourg Cooperation.

 SAM's main ambition is to become the major microfinance African event; bringing all professionals together to one event saves time and financial resources.